ucsb-cs-transfer-resources/ucsb-cs-transfer-resources.github.io/_topics/git.md

 enterprise.
 UCSB licensed this software and set up a github server called github.ucsb.edu that is based on your CSIL account.

-We may use github.com for some assignments and github.ucsb.edu for others.
+Some courses  may use github.com while others might use  github.ucsb.edu.